 2 BRITISH COLUMBIA BC Parks Approximate Distance Terrain Elevation Gained (lowest to highest point), approximate Current Trail Condition COMMENTS/ Trail Information Fat Dog - A Manning classic that begins at Cambie Creek and follows an access road for about 6km, then winds through the trees for a few hundred meters before punching into the sub-alpine.
 From here, follow a wide, exposed ridge to the Heather Trail and Blackwall, and then down the road (groomed for xc) all the way back to the Resort.
 20 km +/- (depending on route choice) starting at Cambie Creek and ending at Manning Park Resort.
 Steady climb, rolling sub-alpine, steady decent.
 Opportunity for turns.
-680m Good coverage from top to bottom.
-Heavy use (beat in trail) for the bottom few kms and maybe a bit dished from 2km-6km or so.
-Fresh snow in the forecast should help.
+680m Everything's covered and the route is getting a lot of ski and snowshoe use.
+The ridge looks great (thanks Friends of Manning for the pic!).
 Cambie - A good alternative when you have limited time and/or it's socked in.
 Not much in the way of turns, but a nice ski through the trees.
 Starts at Cambie Creek/Fat Dog.
 2.5 and 5km loop options Low-grade rolling through the trees.
-Minimal Recent windfall should be cut out now; heavy use has beaten a well-worn trail.
-Snow in forecast should refresh things a bit Mount Kelly Route - An increasingly popular route commencing at Allison Pass and following an old weather station access road to the ridge above the Burn, north of Highway 3.
+Minimal Everything's covered here as well, although there have been reports of windfall from recent wind events.
+Mount Kelly Route - An increasingly popular route commencing at Allison Pass and following an old weather station access road to the ridge above the Burn, north of Highway 3.
 Park outside of gates at the Allison Pass Highways Yard; please don't impede trucks heading into the yard.
 As much as 10km one way as far as Nordheim Peak Steady climb and back again.
 Opportunity for turns.
 700m to Nordhei m Peak Similar to Fat Dog, the access route should be well covered, but likely a few windfall.
-Access might be a bit fresher than Fat Dog/Cambie.
+Similar avalanche concerns as Fat Dog.
 Monument 78 - A beautiful, long, and mostly flat ski along Castle Creek from Highway 3 to the border.
 Parts of the trail have been heavily damaged by flooding, but still afford a nice mid-winter tour.
 Approximately 14km depending on route.
-Mostly flat 150m Route is unusually thin near the bottom, but still skiable.
-Expect a few windfall and stay clear of river ice during warmer periods.
-Similkameen River - Commencing at the Similkameen River Bridge, 1km west of the Resort, this very enjoyable flat route follows the Similkameen River to the Windy Joe Trail, and further East as far as Castle Creek.
-2.1km one way to Windy Joe junction; additional 4.7km one way to Castle Creek Flat Minimal An easier choice and a nice ski or snowshoe.
-Still unusually thin in areas, especially under trees.
-Likely a few windfall as well.
+Mostly flat 150m Very skiable now, although caution should be taken during periods of warm weather (ice). work!!! m on Similkameen River - Commencing at the Similkameen River Bridge, 1km west of the Resort, this very enjoyable flat route follows the Similkameen River to the Windy Joe Trail, and further East as far as Castle Creek.
+2.1km one way to Windy Joe junction; additional 4.7km one way to Castle Creek Flat Minimal Looks great, and probably a good choice for an easy tour.
+Likely some windfall to contend with.